PlagueEbola/Car-Sharing-Service-Project/README.md

 * `controller` - Rest controllers
 * `dto` - Data transfer objects for request and response
-* `exception` - Classes which contain some custom exceptions
+* `exception` - Classes that contain some custom exceptions
-* `lib` - Classes which contain validation of User
+* `lib` - Classes that contain validation of User
 * `model` - Classes which describe objects as `Car`, `Payment`, `Rental`, `User`, `UserRole`
-* `repository` - Classes which contain methods that work with repository
+* `repository` - Classes that contain methods that work with the repository
 * `security` - Contains `JWT Token` and `AuthenticationSeervice`
 * `service` - Provides business logic, includes mapper-s for dto
 * `resources` - Contains scripts, database changelog, and properties